ArgusMagnus/ValheimServersideQoL/ValheimServersideQoL/README.md

 If you'd like to support me, [subscribe as a test user](https://github.com/ArgusMagnus/ValheimServersideQoL/issues/98) and/or [buy me a coffee](https://coff.ee/argusmagnus).

 ## Features
-**All of these features are disabled by default and must be enabled in the configuration first**
+**All of these features are disabled by default and must be enabled in the configuration first.**
+This overview may not be complete, check the config options below for a complete list of features.
 - Generated in-world room where admins can change the mod's configuration by editing signs and toggling candles
 - Assign ownership of some interactable objects (smelters, cooking stations, etc.) to the nearest player to help avoid the loss of ore/etc. on bad connections/crossplay
 - Automatically generated portal hub to connect all portals